-In this appendix we compute the dimensions of the moduli spaces of families which are complete intersections in $\mathbb{P}^4$ of a quadric of rank 3 or 4 and a cyclic cubic threefold.
+In this section we compute the dimensions of the moduli spaces of families which are complete intersections in $\mathbb{P}^4$ of a quadric hypersurface of rank 3 or 4 and a cubic threefold.

 Using the generalized Morse lemma and the Recognition principle as done e.g. in \cite{Heckel} one can arrive to a generic form for the families we are interested in and count the free parameters.
 But the computations are long so we will use the following result which is a direct application of the Generalised Morse Lemma (see \cite[I, Theorem 2.47]{GLS} for a possible reference) and the Recognition Principle \cite[Lemma 1]{BruceWall}.
 As this theorem appears on a PhD dissertation which has not been published at the day we are writing this article we include here its proof. \begin{thm}[ {\cite[Theorem~1.15]{Heckel}}] Let $Y\subset \mathbb{A}_{\mathbb{C}}^n$ be a hypersurface defined by a polynomial $P\in \mathbb{C}[x_1, \dots, x_n]$ and assume that the origin is an isolated singular point of $Y$ of corank one.
 Then, there exist polynomials $C_1, \dots, C_{k+1}$ in the coefficients of $P$ and depending on the choice of an analytic coordinate change such that the conditions on the coefficients of $P$ are equivalent to $(Y, 0)$ being of type $A_k$.
-Moreover, each $C_i$ is homogenous of degree $i-2$ and fixing the analytic coordinate change they depend on, there is an explicit algorithm computing them. \end{thm} \begin{proof} Let $k\in\mathbb{N}$.
+Moreover, each $C_i$ is homogeneous of degree $i-2$ and fixing the analytic coordinate change they depend on, there is an explicit algorithm computing them. \end{thm} \begin{proof} Let $k\in\mathbb{N}$.
 Using the generalized Morse lemma we suppose that, after a suitable analytic coordinates change, $P$ has the form: